zohrevand/dialogue/README.md

-# Dialogue - Android XMPP client application
+# Dialogue App

+Dialogue is an Android XMPP/Jabber chat client using [Smack](https://github.com/igniterealtime/Smack) and built entirely with Kotlin and Jetpack Compose.

 ## 📷 Screenshots